The Wayward Bus: Plot summary

 A family of three, on vacation, have been forced to spend the night at Rebel Corners because the bus, named "Sweetheart", needed repair.
 Juan, Alice, Norma and Pimples gave up their beds to the travelers and spend the night sitting up in the diner.
 The family now hopes to travel to San Juan on Juan Chicoy's bus: these are self-important businessman Elliott Pritchard, his wife Bernice and their daughter Mildred, a college student.
 The novel's description of Mr. Pritchard is an example of Steinbeck's concise character delineation: "One night a week he played poker with men so exactly like himself that the game was fairly even, and from this fact his group was convinced that they were very fine poker players."

 Two more transients are waiting for the bus.
 One of these is Ernest Horton, a traveling salesman for a novelties company.
 Horton makes a very colorful entrance in this novel: he limps into the lunch counter, claiming to have injured his foot in a road accident.
 He then takes off his shoe, revealing a bloody sock.
 He removes the sock, exposing a badly maimed foot.
 As soon as this gets the desired response, Horton peels off the "injury": it's actually one of the gag novelties made by his company.
 Horton is a frustrated man who hopes to launch one or more of his many get-rich ideas, but lacks the funding to put them into practice.
 His favored project is a kit for men who cannot afford formal attire: a set of satin lapels and satin trouser stripes that can convert a black business suit into a tuxedo.

 The other transient is a young blonde woman whose face and curvaceous figure attracts male attention.
 This woman's real name is never disclosed: she is always passing through somewhere on the way to somewhere else, and so she uses a series of false names in her encounters with men she never expects to meet again.
 Shortly after she arrives at Rebel Corners, she sees an advertisement for Camel cigarettes near an oak tree, so she introduces herself as Camille Oaks.
 (She is identified by this alias through the rest of the novel.)
 Later, seeing an advertisement that reads "Chesterfields: They Satisfy", she claims to be a dental nurse employed by Dr. T.S.
 Chesterfield.
 In fact, she is a stripper who earns her living performing at stag functions.
-Camille Oaks has a low opinion of men, possibly stemming from the type of men she meets.
+Camille has a low opinion of men, possibly stemming from the type of men she meets.
 She respects the very few men who are honest enough to offer her a sexual proposition right away, but she has no patience for the men who more typically waste her time by trying to be "friends" with her, and who only gradually reveal their true intent.